 Then there's Clemson's Dabo Swinney.

-Swinney, who in January 2017 wrapped up his 14th season with the Tigers, his eighth as head coach, by leading Clemson to the 2016 College Football Playoff Championship with a 35-31 win over top-seeded Alabama, will rarely be confused with now-retired South Carolina coach Steve Spurrier -- though now that both men have a national title on their resume, the difference is not as big as it once was.
+Swinney's Tigers have appeared in four straight College Football Playoff Championships, winning championships in 2016 and 2018.
+Entering his twelfth season as head coach, Swinney will rarely be confused with now-retired South Carolina coach Steve Spurrier -- though now that both men have at least one national title on their resume, the difference is not as big as it once was.

 For one thing, Dabo -- a nickname he acquired as a tot when his older brother called him "Dat Boy" (his given name is William Christopher) -- is younger than Spurrier by nearly two decades, and at one point was the youngest coach in the Atlantic Coast Conference.
 Too, he admits his love of golf is dwarfed by his former instate rival's.